Skip to content

 GSP Crop Science Pvt Listed by incransom Ransomware Group

 On June 24, 2026, Indian agrochemical manufacturer GSP Crop Science appeared on the leak site of the incransom ransomware group.
 The attackers published what they describe as internal company files exfiltrated during a ransomware incident.
-While the exact number of people whose personal information was exposed remains unknown, any breach at a company of this size typically affects employees, contractors, suppliers, and business partners whose contact and employment details end up in shared documents.
+While the exact number of people whose personal information may have been exposed remains unknown, any breach at a company of this size typically affects employees, contractors, suppliers, and business partners whose contact and employment details end up in shared documents.

 Public reporting indicates that GSP Crop Science was listed on the incransom leak site on June 24, 2026.
 The group claims to have exfiltrated internal files before encrypting systems.
 Available reporting describes the exposed material as internal documents rather than a structured database of customer records.
 No confirmed total of victim counts or exact data types such as names, addresses, or financial details has been independently verified, but ransomware incidents of this nature routinely include spreadsheets containing employee information, vendor lists, and correspondence.